ReDas: A Lightweight Architecture for Supporting Fine-Grained Reshaping and Multiple Dataflows on Systolic Array: Fine-grained Reshaping and Multiple Dataflows for Systolic Array

 \subsection{Architecture Overview}

 We present ReDas, a flexible and lightweight systolic array architecture that supports dynamic fine-grained reshaping and multiple dataflows.
-Figure \ref{fig:overview} illustrates the overall architecture of the proposed accelerator, which is mainly composed of three components, 1) a PE array, 2) four multi-mode buffers surrounding the PE array, 3) and a stationary data buffer.
-To avoid clutter, Figure \ref{fig:overview} does not illustrate the secondary components, e.g., DMA, control unit, instruction buffer.
+The overall architecture of the proposed accelerator is illustrated in Figure \ref{fig:overview}, which consists of four types of components, 1) a PE array, 2) four multi-mode buffers surrounding the PE array, 3) the SIMD vector units near the multi-mode buffers, and 4) other components, such as an instruction buffer, control unit, and DMA.

+In the PE array, the neighboring PEs are interconnected using bidirectional links.
+These links enable the dynamic establishment of the roundabout data path, which is the key for supporting fine-grained reshaping of the systolic array.

-The PEs are connected through bi-directional links.
-The roundabout data path that supports fine-grained reshaping are dynamically constructed based on bi-directional links.
-The multi-mode buffers and the stationary data buffer are connected to the multi-channel DRAM.
-The multi-mode buffers are composed of multiple banks, and each bank has different roles under different dataflows and logical shapes.
+The multi-mode buffers connect to both the multi-channel off-chip DRAM and the PE array.
+Specifically, the multi-mode buffers consist of multiple banks, with each bank serving different roles depending on the dataflows and logical shapes being utilized.
+To support WS and IS dataflows, the accumulators are integrated in the multi-mode buffer.

+ReDas employs four SIMD vector units to execute non-linear operations.
+In the runtime, the PE array and SIMD units work in a pipeline manner\cite{gemmini}.
+ReDas integrates NN-LUT\cite{yu2022nn} into SIMD units.
+NN-LUT is an accurate and hardware-friendly architecture that efficiently performs various operations (e.g., tanh, sigmoid, exponent, etc.) of the non-linear layers.